How To Drain Hot Water Heater

-This will allow the pressure to blow out the sediment that is stuck in the valve.
+This will allow the pressure to blow out the sediment buildup stuck in the valve.
 By doing this, you will help the tank drain faster.
 If you notice a lot of sediment coming out, do this quick flush several times until the water runs clear.

 2. Turn Off The Power

-Shut off the power or turn off the gas off to your water heater.
-You will then want to shut off the water by either shutting off the cold water pipe that supplies water to the hot water heater or the main water supply.
+Shut off the power if you operate an electric heater or turn off the gas to your water heater if you have a gas water heater.
+You will then want to shut off the water by either shutting off the cold water supply valve that supplies water to the water heater or the main water supply.